BiAPoL/blog/johannes_mueller/anaconda_getting_started/Readme.md

 ## Working with Jupyter Lab:

+As programming environment, we will use [Jupyer lab](https://jupyter.org/), a convenient environment for python programming in the browser.
 If you were able to complete the above installation instructions, you can now launch Jupyter lab from your console by simply typing
 ```
 jupyter-lab
 ```